biotechnology and tropical plant improvement

 - Bioinformatics: data and databases

-- An optional TU to choose from:
+- One TU to be chosen from:

-- Gene networks-Modeling
+- Gene Networks—Modeling

 - Quantitative genetics